digital-blueprint/relay-greenlight-bundle/README.md

 You will need a database that is compatible with Doctrine (for example MariaDB) to store the permits.

 See [Greenlight Website](https://dbp-demo.tugraz.at/site/software/greenlight.html) for more information.

+There is a corresponding frontend application that uses this API at [Greenlight Frontend Application](https://gitlab.tugraz.at/dbp/greenlight/greenlight).

 ## Bundle installation